mbcaldwell77/ScryVault-Official/README.md

 # ScryVault - Scan-to-Live Book Management Platform

-## 🚀 **Current Status: Mobile UI Overhaul Complete!**
+## 🚀 **Current Status: Ready for eBay Integration!**

 ScryVault is a comprehensive book inventory management platform designed for book sellers, collectors, and resellers.
-The platform provides a **native mobile experience** essential for barcode scanning workflows, with seamless desktop functionality for inventory management and analytics.
+The platform provides a **native mobile experience** with fast manual ISBN entry and seamless desktop functionality for inventory management and analytics.

 ## ✨ **Key Features**